 One of the biggest problems with dual agency is lots of consumers agree to it.
-If buyers and sellers understood the dynamics of dual agency, they would never agree to allow it.
+If buyers and sellers understand the dynamics of dual agency, they would never agree to allow it.

 See how dual agency works for an in-depth discussion of why it should be avoided at all costs.
 Dual agency is one real estate term you want to understand completely.
 Buyers and sellers should always have their own dedicated real estate agent!

-Real estate deals fall through all the time, for a myriad of reasons.
-You may not have control over whether the deal goes through, but you can make a backup offer that will put you first in line should the seller need another buyer.
+Real estate deals fall through all the time for a myriad of reasons.
+You may not control whether the deal goes through, but you can make a backup offer that will put you first in line should the seller need another buyer.

-A backup offer may not guarantee that you get the home you want, but it is a useful tool to keep you in the running in the unpredictable world of real estate transactions.
+A backup offer may not guarantee that you get the home you want, but it is a helpful tool to keep you in the running in the unpredictable world of real estate transactions.
 See how a backup offer works in real estate sales.
 Understanding a backup offer well could be the key to getting the home you want!

 Right of First Refusal

 A home sale contingency is a clause that some buyers will put into offers that state they will buy a home – but only if their home sells first.

 While the home sale contingency is quite convenient for the buyer, it puts the seller in a weak position.
 But a right of first refusal clause provides an alternative for the seller.

-If you get an offer on the home, you inform the first buyer and give him or her a specified amount of time to eliminate the home sale contingency and purchase the home – typically 24 to 72 hours.
+If you get an offer on the home, inform the first buyer and give them a specified amount of time to eliminate the home sale contingency and purchase the home – typically 24 to 72 hours.

 Giving a buyer a right of first refusal only makes sense if the buyer can qualify to purchase your home without selling theirs.